Ph.D. in Rehabilitation Science Frequently Asked Questions

 All applicants who are ultimately admitted into the program will have an interview.
 Some applicants do not have GPA, GRE, TOEFL, and/or IELTS scores that are sufficiently competitive with the applicant pool to qualify for an interview.
 Applicants who do qualify will be notified via email or telephone to schedule their interview.

 For competitive admission, GPA should be at least a 3.0, and GRE scores should be at or above the 20th percentile.

-International applicants attending school on a visa who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores regardless of residency.
+International applicants attending school on a visa who are internationally trained in a non-English speaking country must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores .
 Minimum acceptable scores for the TOEFL are 79 on the internet-based test and 550 on the paper test.
 The minimum acceptable IELTS score is 6.5.
 This test is waived only for graduates of U.S. universities or universities in countries in which the native language is English.
 The TTUHSC’s institution code for the TOEFL is 6851.
 TOEFL and IELTS scores are valid for only 2 years.

 Requirements for International Applicants may be found on the SHP website.

 For current tuition rates, please visit this website.

 About the Program:

 - How many students are enrolled in the TTUHSC Ph.D.
 Program in Rehabilitation Science?

 The doctoral research program typically has ~20 total students.
 We admit 1-3 students per year.

 - What is the average duration of the Ph.D.
 Program in Rehabilitation Science?

 On average, full-time students complete the Ph.D. program coursework in 3 years (9 semesters) and a minimum of 1 year for the dissertation.
 The length of the program varies from student to student due to an individualized course of study.
 Thus, the number of years one spends in the Ph.D. program depends to a large extent on the motivation of the student and her/his mentor.

 - Do you offer a part-time or distance learning Ph.D. program?